bloom-lang/bud/docs/bfs.md

             when :create
               [ip_port, terminate_with_slash(c.path) + c.name, c.reqid, "LEAF"]
           end
-        end

-        # delete entry -- if an 'rm' request,

 <!--- (**JMH**: This next sounds awkward.
 You *do* take care: by using <= and understanding the atomicity of timesteps in Bloom.
 I think what you mean to say is that Bloom's atomic timestep model makes this easy compared to ... something.)